manassaloi/manassaloi.github.io/_posts/2020-05-30-three-months-since.markdown

   - This has been going well.
 I now delete posts every day.
 - Not replying to most comments.
   - Since I don't get notifications, unless I go to each of my tweets and click on replies, I end up not seeing the comment.
 It is a trade off I am okay with.
+- Setting my location as Japan
+  - My explore tab is now full of topics I have no clue about.
+And I like it that way.

 Additional thoughts: